-In 2014, the Commonwealth authorized approximately \$6.7 billion of bonds to fund capital expenditures of the Massachusetts Bay Transportation Authority and various rail improvement projects, and provided that such bonds could be issued either as general obligation bonds or as special obligation bonds secured by revenues in the Commonwealth Transportation Fund pursuant to the Special Obligation Act (the "Transit Bonds").
-The Commonwealth's current five-year capital plan projects the issuance of \$823 million aggregate amount of Transit Bonds in SFYs 2015 and 2016 as special obligation bonds under the Special Obligation Act.
-When and if issued by the Commonwealth pursuant to the Special Obligation Act, the Transit Bonds would be "CTF Obligations," senior to the Trust Agreement Notes with respect to the Net CTF Pledged Funds.
+The Rail Enhancement Program ("REP" or "Rail Enhancement Program") was authorized in 2014 pursuant to legislation that authorized approximately \$6.7 billion of Commonwealth bonds to fund capital expenditures of the MBTA and various rail improvement projects.
+This legislation further provided that such bonds could be issued either as general obligation bonds or as special obligation bonds.
+To date, \$1.32 billion (which amount includes net premium) of special obligation bonds have been issued, secured by revenues in the CTF pursuant to the Special Obligation Act

+(the "REP Bonds").
+The current 5-year capital investment plan of the Commonwealth anticipates the expected aggregate issuance in SFY 2020 through 2024 of up to approximately \$1.85 billion (which amount includes net premium) of these bonds (including the 2019 CTF Bonds as special obligation bonds under the Special Obligation Act.
+The REP Bonds, when issued by the Commonwealth pursuant to the Special Obligation Act, will be "CTF Obligations," senior to the Trust Agreement Notes with respect to the Net CTF Pledged Funds.

-The CTF Bonds and any other bonds issued from time to time under the CTF Trust Agreement or any other trust agreement secured by monies credited to the Commonwealth Transportation Fund , including Transit Bonds, when and if issued by the Commonwealth pursuant to the Special Obligation Act, or subordinate CTF Bonds, if any, constitute CTF Obligations.
+The CTF Bonds and any other bonds issued from time to time under the CTF Trust Agreement or any other trust agreement secured by monies credited to the CTF, including REP Bonds, when and if issued by the Commonwealth pursuant to the Special Obligation Act, or subordinate CTF Bonds, if any, constitute CTF Obligations.
 The CTF Obligations are senior to the Trust Agreement Notes with respect to the Net CTF Pledged Funds (defined below) and are included in the definition of "Senior Obligations."
 Additional bonds constituting CTF Obligations may be issued by the Commonwealth from time to time.

 1994 Trust Agreement Bonds.
-The Commonwealth previously issued special obligation revenue bonds pursuant to a Trust Agreement dated as of June 1, 1994 between the Commonwealth and Shawmut Bank, N.A. as trustee (as amended and restated, the "1994 Trust Agreement"), including bonds issued in 1997, 2002 and 2005

-(collectively, the "1994 Trust Agreement Bonds").
-The 1994 Trust Agreement Bonds are secured by the Commonwealth's pledge of 6.86φ per gallon of revenues from the Gasoline Tax.
-The 1994 Trust Agreement Bonds are currently outstanding in the aggregate principal amount of \$249,705,000, with a final maturity of June 1, 2022.
+The Commonwealth previously issued special obligation revenue bonds pursuant to a Trust Agreement dated as of June 1, 1994 between the Commonwealth and Shawmut Bank, N.A. as trustee (as amended and restated, the "1994 Trust Agreement"), including bonds issued in 1997, 2002 and 2005 (collectively, the "1994 Trust Agreement Bonds").
+The 1994 Trust Agreement Bonds are secured by the Commonwealth's pledge of 6.86¢ per gallon of revenues from the Gasoline Tax.
+The 1994 Trust Agreement Bonds are currently outstanding in the aggregate principal amount of \$80.9 million, with a final maturity of June 1, 2022.
 The lien on the 1994 Trust Agreement is closed and no additional bonds may be issued under such agreement, except for refunding bonds.
-The 1994 Trust Agreement Bonds are senior to the Trust Agreement Notes with respect to the pledge of receipts from the Gasoline Tax credited to the Commonwealth Transportation Fund equal to 6.86φ per gallon and are included in the definition of "Senior Obligations."
+The 1994 Trust Agreement Bonds are senior to the Trust Agreement Notes with respect to the pledge of receipts from the Gasoline Tax credited to the Commonwealth Transportation Fund equal to 6.86¢ per gallon and are included in the definition of "Senior Obligations."

-The above summary is intended only as a general introduction to the 2014 Notes and does not purport to be comprehensive or definitive.
-For more information concerning the 2014 Notes and the specific pledge and other provisions of the Trust Agreement and descriptions of the Federal-Aid Highway Program and the Commonwealth's participation therein, prospective purchasers of the 2014 Notes should examine the entirety of this Official Statement.
+The above summary is intended only as a general introduction to the 2019 Notes and does not purport to be comprehensive or definitive.
+For more information concerning the 2019 Notes and the specific pledge and other provisions of the Trust Agreement and descriptions of the Federal-Aid Highway Program and the Commonwealth's participation therein, prospective purchasers of the 2019 Notes should examine the entirety of this Official Statement.